-The well-known sources of danger on board are the stove in the pantry and the engine room.
-If, despite all precautionary measures, a fire should break out aboard, there are three fire extinguishers a board which are fixed at the following places:
+The well-known sources of danger on board are

+- the stove in the pantry and - the engine room.

+If, despite all precautionary measures, a fire should break out aboard, there are three fire extinguishers an board which are fixed at the following places:
-Nr.
-1+2: Powder extinguisher in the starboard locker seat, at least fire grade 10A/68B

-Nr.
-3: Powder extinguisher in the navigational seat, at least fire grade 10A/68B
+- Nr.
+1: Powder extinguisher at the port locker seat, at least fire grade 10A/68B - Nr.
+2: Powder extinguisher at the starboard locker seat, at least fire grade 10A/68B - Nr.
+3: Powder extinguisher above the stairs, at least fire grade 10A/68B